Philadelphians enjoy first Friday night back of indoor dining amid COVID-19

 DeNinno says 25 percent capacity inside isn't ideal, but they'll work through it.

-Without a doubt, this is the most alive the city has been since the coronavirus took hold.
+Without a doubt, it was the most alive the city has been since the coronavirus took hold.

 "Everybody is keeping their distance.
 It's peaceful, the air is nice and the weather is nice," said Small.